Scroll to top

 In Vitro Fertilization (IVF): This is a multi-step process that begins with the harvesting of healthy eggs and continues through to embryo development and implantation.
 Same-sex female couples choose IVF so each parent can be involved — one to harvest the egg and one to carry the child to term.
 Same-sex male couples choose IVF with their gestational carrier.

 Cryopreservation: Freezing eggs or sperm is one of the most common fertility treatments offered by fertility clinics.
-It involves extracting reproductive cells and placing them in sub-zero temperature storage.
+It involves extracting reproductive cells, then placing them in sub-zero temperature storage.
 The process allows patients to store healthy reproductive cells for later use.

 What Should Those Seeking LGBTQ+ Fertility Know?

 One of the amazing things about starting your fertility journey is that it’s unique to you.
 While this opens up many possibilities, the options can be overwhelming.
-To help you navigate these new can exciting waters, we’ve broken down
+To help you navigate these new can exciting waters, we’ve broken it down.

 Same-Sex Male Family Building

-Surrogacy will play a vital role in same-sex male fertility treatments.
+First, surrogacy will play a vital role in same-sex male fertility treatments.
 Your gestational carrier can be someone you know or an individual you hire.
-You’ll need to decide who will donate sperm to fertilize the egg.
+Moreover, you’ll need to decide who will donate sperm to fertilize the egg.

 Often, both partners donate and save the healthy remaining sperm for the future.
-Don’t forget that you’ll also need to discuss who will donate the egg.
+As well, don’t forget that you’ll also need to discuss who will donate the egg.
 It’s totally up to you where you source the egg – a friend, family member, or donor.

 Same-Sex Female Family Building